-DEFINITION OF COGNATES
+DEFINITION OF ELECTIVES

-A cognate is a graduate level course, contributing to the depth and breadth of the student's understanding within his/her chosen study focus.
-Cognates can be taken from nursing and other departments; however, some should be from outside of nursing.
-The course of study, including cognate courses, is approved by the supervisory committee.
-It is the responsibility of the committee to determine that courses offering depth and breadth are selected as cognates.
-Students may need to take more than the minimum of 4 cognates to acquire sufficient depth and breadth for their program of study.
-Courses may be specifically designed to meet student's needs (e.g., special topics or readings courses).
-Methods courses that predominately teach how to use research methods, instruments or tools to conduct research should not be considered to be cognates.
+An elective is a graduate level course, contributing to the depth and breadth of the student's understanding within his/her chosen study focus.
+Electives can be taken from nursing and other departments; however, some should be from outside of nursing.
+The course of study, including elective courses, is approved by the supervisory committee.
+It is the responsibility of the committee to determine that courses offering depth and breadth are selected as electives.
+Students may need to take more than the minimum of 4 electives to acquire sufficient depth and breadth for their program of study.
+Courses may be specifically designed to meet students' needs (e.g., special topics or readings courses).
+Methods courses that predominately teach how to use research methods, instruments or tools to conduct research should not be considered to be required electives.
 Students may need to take additional methods courses (e.g., qualitative, modeling, epidemiology, measurement) to support their research.

-All cognates are required to be completed before or during the semester in which the comprehensive exam is completed.
+All electives are required to be completed before or during the semester in which the comprehensive exam is completed.
 Additional courses after the comprehensive exam may be subject to full tuition charges and might not be covered by any GA/TA positions without special permission from graduate studies.